liip/bund-drupal-starterkit/README.md

 drush mr menu_item
 ```

-You can import real data for the menu items by editing the file: `modules/custom/bund_dummy_content/data/navigation_menu_item.csv`.
+To import your own menu items you can use the module bund_drupal_starterkit_dummycontent as an example.
+It uses a CSV file located in: `modules/custom/bund_drupal_starterkit_dummycontent/data/navigation_menu_item.csv`.

 Make sure to respect the structure: `MENU_NAME;ID;Parent_ID;Level_1;Level_2;Level_3`: